How will climate change impact food security?

 Climate change threatens human security and well-being, emerging as a major policy issue in most countries.
 Adapting to the impacts of climate change and reducing greenhouse gas emissions are key challenges.
 They demand urgent action, including the design and implementation of policies addressing these challenges.
 Food and agricultural systems are main source of greenhouse gases in developing countries.
 Sustainable development of food and agricultural systems in these countries thus has an important role to play in addressing climate change.

-The workshops will bring together national policy-makers, agricultural and climate change researchers, representatives of the civil society to develop in a participatory manner policy and investment options for Climate-Smart Agriculture.
-During this exercise, participants will go through a review of possible future scenarios informed by the economic and policy research and analysis produced by EPIC and using techniques such as visioning and back-casting.
+The workshops brought together national policy-makers, agricultural and climate change researchers, representatives of the civil society to develop in a participatory manner policy and investment options for Climate-Smart Agriculture.
+During this exercise, participants went through a review of possible future scenarios informed by the economic and policy research and analysis produced by EPIC and using techniques such as visioning and back-casting.